Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

-Soil data have been, and are, collected and compiled into maps at various scales for various purposes and soil inventory projects typically begin by first carefully identifying the specific list of soil properties that are of interest for the anticipated uses of the planned survey.
+Soil data have been, and are, collected and compiled into maps at various scales for various purposes and soil inventory projects typically begin by first carefully identifying the specific list of soil properties that are of most interest for the anticipated uses of the planned survey.
 Different soil data are required for different purposes, such as applying different models with different data requirements.